getify/Functional-Light-JS/ch2.md

 What you can notice is that for any value of `x`, say `2`, if you plug it into the equation, you get `11`.
 What is `11`, though?
 It's the *return value* of the `f(x)` function, which earlier we said represents a `y` value.

-In other words, there's a point at `(2,11)` on that curve in the graph.
+In other words, we can choose to interpret the input and output values as a point at `(2,11)` on that curve in the graph.
 And for every value of `x` we plug in, we get another `y` value that pairs with it as a coordinate for a point.
 Another is `(0,3)`, and another is `(-1,5)`.
 Put all those points together, and you have the graph of that parabolic curve as shown above.

 So what's any of this got to do with FP?

 In math, a function always takes input(s), and always gives an output.
 A term you'll often hear around FP is "morphism"; this is a fancy way of describing a set of values that maps to another set of values, like the inputs of a function related to the outputs of that function.

-In algebraic math, those inputs and outputs are often interpreted as parts of coordinates to be graphed.
-In our programs, however, we can define functions with all sorts of input(s) and output(s), and they need not have any relationship to a visually plotted curve on a graph.
+In algebraic math, those inputs and outputs are often interpreted as components of coordinates to be graphed.
+In our programs, however, we can define functions with all sorts of input(s) and output(s), even though they'll rarely be interpreted as a visually plotted curve on a graph.

 ### Function vs Procedure

 So why all the talk of math and graphs?
 Because in a sense functional programming is about embracing using functions as *functions* in this mathematical sense.

 You may be more accustomed to thinking of functions as procedures.
 What's the difference?
-An arbitrary collection of functionality.
+A procedure is an arbitrary collection of functionality.
 It may have inputs, it may not.
 It may have an output (`return` value), it may not.

 A function takes input(s) and definitely always has a `return` value.

-If you plan to do functional programming, **you should be using functions as much as possible**, and not procedures.
+If you plan to do functional programming, **you should be using functions as much as possible**, and trying to avoid procedures wherever possible.
 All your `function`s should take input(s) and return output(s).

 Why?
 The answer to that will have many levels of meaning that we'll uncover throughout this book.

 ## Function Input